Mike & Rosie extend a warm

 Ordinance Survey maps (either Landranger or Explorer series) for any part of

-to lend.
-We can also lend you DVDs on the Pembrokeshire Coast Path National
+We can also lend you DVDs on the River Teifi, the Pembrokeshire Coast Path National

 Trail and the